alex-calderwood/portfolio/bio.md

 _Columbia University (2017 - 2019)_

 M.S.
-Computer Science - Natural Language Processing - Transferred after spending a year in the Dual MS for Journalism & CS
+Computer Science - Natural Language Processing - I transferred to this program after spending a year in the Dual MS for Journalism & CS.

 _Montana State University (2013 - 2017)_